Elgg/events/README.md

 Events
 ======

 Event support for Elgg.
-Allows users of your network to:
+First version will allow users of your network to:

  * Create and modify events
  * RSVP to events